 Sell donated gold and silver from South Shields charity shops, online and by post.

-Charity shops along King Street in South Shields take in donated jewellery, watches and silver every week, often with no idea what a piece is worth.
+Donated jewellery, watches and silver are assayed by XRF at GoldPaid rather than judged by eye, so a King Street shop never has to price a piece on appearance.
 GoldPaid gives charity-retail teams across South Tyneside an online way to check.
 Photos go to WhatsApp first, then a free prepaid Royal Mail Special Delivery label follows so the item travels safely, and a written, no-obligation valuation comes back.
 Accepted offers are paid by Faster Payments to the charity bank account.

 How does a South Shields charity shop sell donated gold and silver?Start online by messaging GoldPaid on WhatsApp with clear photos for a first read.
-Request a free prepaid Royal Mail Special Delivery label, post the item insured, and receive a written, no-obligation valuation.
+Request a free prepaid Royal Mail Special Delivery label, post the item tracked and signed for, and receive a written, no-obligation valuation.
 If the charity accepts, payment is made by Faster Payments to its registered bank account.
-If it declines, the item comes back free and insured.
+If it declines, the item comes back free and tracked.
 No shop visit is needed.

 Charity shops in South Shields